 The Paseo Project Artist in Residence Program

 The Paseo Project Artist in Residence Program is a rare opportunity for working artists to activate their projects within our diverse community in the high desert of Northern New Mexico.
 Applicants are to submit a project they would like to work on while based in Taos, in addition to their current CV and images/video of past work.
 While artists are provided housing and a work space to work on their projects, artists must have a social engagement component to their project.
 All artists are required to engage with the community in some form during their stay in Taos.
 The Paseo Project will work with each artist to find the best way to do this and help in introducing artist to key community members.

 Current Paseo Project Artist in Residence:

-Mr. Hernandez will be in Taos for two weeks to install a series of murals.
+Mr. Hernandez will be in Taos for two weeks in July 2021 to install a series of murals.
 In collaboration with Taos youth, including DreamTree Project and students from Vista Grande High School, these murals will be inspired and colored by our community.

 Born in 1969, Juan Carlos Muñoz Hernandez was raised in the Boyle Heights neighborhood of Los Angeles where he was exposed to art at an early age, in the form of graffiti art and aerosol based mural paintings.
 After being commissioned for his first public mural, his career progressed with further commissions and he was eventually selected, through a rigorous interview process, by world-renowned sculptor Robert Graham to join the Museum of Contemporary Art’s “Torso Project” in 1992.